symptom-solver/quality-management/Processes/2000-Staff/2002-Staff-qualification-checked.md

 Supervisors and CEO

 ## Involved
-All members of the 'Symptom Solver' software group, Deparment Supvervisors, CEO
+All members of the 'Symptom Solver' software group, Department Supvervisors, CEO

 ## Frequency
 every quarter